Almond Flour Waffles

 - Raspberries

-And you can serve fun things on the side, too!
-Cook up eggs, sugar free and nitrate free bacon and sausages (I like Naked Bacon best).
+If you want these gluten-free waffles to be part of a full-on breakfast spread, try cooking up some eggs, sugar-free and nitrate-free bacon and sausages, or a quick fruit salad.
 You can even include prosciutto or smoked salmon with the waffle bar.
 People will love it!

-If you’re looking for a fun drink to serve with the waffle bar, I think a fresh mocktail would go beautifully with this at brunch, don’t you?
+If you’re looking for a fun drink to serve with the waffle bar, know that a fresh mocktail would go beautifully with this at brunch.
 Check out my Strawberry Basil Smash mocktail, or my Grapefruit Sage Sparkler (both are Whole30 compliant!).

 - Paleo Grain Free Oatmeal